 On Tuesday, Reid said Democrats support most of the defense authorization act, "bBut we have to get the funding levels at an honest level, so that non-defense spending is treated fairly as well, to make sure the men and women in uniform are taken care of, but so is medical research and education, and the Veteran's Administration, and Homeland Security."

 White House spokesman Josh Earnest on Tuesday said the president would veto the legislation over the OCO issue and because it contains language that hampers his goal of closing the Guantanamo Bay detainee facility.
 He called on Congress, "to do their jobs, which is to pass a budget that properly reflects the economic and national defense priorities of our country."

-Twenty Democrats and one independent joined Republicans voting to pass the bill.
-There were two Republican “no” votes — Sen. Rand Paul, of Kentucky, and Sen. Ted Cruz, of Texas — both candidates for their party's presidential nomination.
+Twenty Democrats and one iIndependent joined Republicans voting to pass the bill.
+There were two Republican "no" votes, — Sen. Rand Paul, of Kentucky, and Sen. Ted Cruz, of Texas — both candidates for their party's presidential nomination.

-On the Senate floor Wednesday, Reed praised the the bill, which he said, “with the exception of the OCO provision, would invite widespread support.”
+On the Senate floor Wednesday, Senate Armed Services ranking member Sen. Jack Reed, D-R.I., praised the the bill, which he said, "with the exception of the OCO provision, would invite widespread support."

 Reed said a one-year, plus-up undermines the Pentagon's ability to plan and efforts to fund parts of government outside of defense that support national security.
 "If we rely on this approach this year, there is huge pressure next year to do the same thing, unless we can resolve the Budget Control Act," Reed said.